opendot/amelie-server/README.md

 ### Local and Remote environments
 This server can work as a local or remote server:
 - local: the server installed in the personal computer of the user
-- remote: the online server that centralize the Airett system
+- remote: the online server that centralize the Amelie system

 For every environment of _development_, _staging_ and _production_ we have a __local_ and a __remote_ version.
 Each version has a different role and provide different routes.